codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 You can add multiple filters and they will work in an `AND` manner.

-On the right side of the screen you also have a list of buttons for actions on each Docker image.
+On the right side of the screen, you also have a list of buttons for actions on each Docker image.
 These are:

 * Launching a Docker image as a [test environment]({{site.baseurl}}/docs/getting-started/on-demand-environments/)
 * Promoting a Docker image (explained in the following sections)
-* Looking at the docker commands that allow you to pull the image locally on your workstation
+* Looking at the Docker commands that allow you to pull the image locally on your workstation
 * Re-running the pipeline that created this image